Board of Directors

 Sara also cares for the bereaved as a volunteer with Abbotsford Hospice Society.
-She facilitates children and teen grief groups at AHS with particular attention to helping families who struggle with how best to support their children through grief.
+She facilitates children grief groups at AHS with particular attention to helping families who struggle with how best to support their children through grief.

 Sara is passionate about supporting the growth and development of business in Abbotsford.
 She is excited for the opportunity to work with the Chamber of Commerce to help Abbotsford continue to be a great community in which to live and work.

 Stu is the Vice President of Programs, Quality and Continuous Improvement for Cascade Aerospace.
 In this role, he is responsible for the consolidated delivery of services to Cascade's broad customer base.
 His focus is on developing individual and team performance throughout the organization by fostering sound leadership, accountability and focused customer engagement at all levels.

 Prior to joining Cascade, Stu served for twenty-one years as an Aerospace Engineering Officer in the Royal Canadian Air Force, followed by 5 years with Bombardier Aerospace.
 He returned to Abbotsford in 2011 because it is, and always has always been, home.
 He is committed to seeing the community flourish and stays involved.
 Stu has truly enjoyed being an active minor hockey coach with multiple teams and currently serves as Treasurer on the Executive Board of the Abbotsford International Air Show.